napari/docs/docs/developers/contributing/testing.md

 #### qapp and qtbot

-If you need a `QApplication` to be running for your test you can use the [`qapp`](https://pytest-qt.readthedocs.io/en/latest/reference.html#module-pytestqt.plugin) fixture from [`pytest-qt`](https://pytest-qt.readthedocs.io/en/latest/index.html), a napari testing dependency.
+If you need to use any Qt related code in your test, you need to ensure that a `QApplication` is created.
+To to this we suggest you use the [`qapp`](https://pytest-qt.readthedocs.io/en/latest/reference.html#module-pytestqt.plugin) fixture from [`pytest-qt`](https://pytest-qt.readthedocs.io/en/latest/index.html), a napari testing dependency.

-If you need to instantiate a Qt object (e.g., a widget) for your test, we recommend that you use the [`qtbot`](https://pytest-qt.readthedocs.io/en/latest/reference.html#pytestqt.qtbot.QtBot) fixture. `qtbot`, which itself depends on `qapp` , allows you to test user input
+If you need to instantiate a Qt GUI object (e.g., a widget) for your test, we recommend that you use the [`qtbot`](https://pytest-qt.readthedocs.io/en/latest/reference.html#pytestqt.qtbot.QtBot) fixture. `qtbot`, which itself depends on `qapp` , allows you to test user input